JuanCTorres/Basic-C-Compiler/hwk4_top_down/parser/README.md

-# Symbols and types: Top-down
+# Symbols and types: Bottom-up traversal

-In this part of our compiler, we traverse the syntax tree created in previous steps of our project, and start creating symbol tables to store declared variable and function names, so that we know in the future whether a particular name has been defined.
+In this part of our compiler, we traverse the syntax tree created in previous steps of our project, and with the help of the symbol table created in previous steps, start catching errors when, for instance, users try to use an undefined variable or call a function with the wrong number of arguments.

 ## Authors
 - SeokJun Bing